Back to Blog

 4. Write your job description

-6. You should receive your first bids shortly after that; screen the talent and pick the professional you think it’ll be the best fit for the job
+6. You should receive your first bids shortly after that; screen the talent and pick the professional you think will be the best fit for the job

 Pros: